 This is an important thing to consider to help get the trace elements that are needed, especially if you or anyone in your family suffers from Iron deficiency anemia.

-It isn’t just an tale that your grandma told you – the Journal of Food Science conducted a study with the results published in 2006.
+It isn’t just a tale that your grandma told you – the Journal of Food Science conducted a study with the results.

 The amount of iron (Fe to the chemistry folks) varied greatly based on the acidic pH or organic acids but the food contained significantly more iron than food cooked in anything else than uncoated cast iron.
 We try to cook on cast iron 3-4 times a week around here.